Amazingct/AI-Chat-Room-LangGraph/readme.md

 ## Requirements

-You can install these packages using pip by running the following commands: poetry install
+You can install these packages using poetry by running the following commands: `poetry install`

 ## Running the App
-Use this command to run the app: poetry run streamlit run main.py App should be available at : http://localhost:8501/
+Use this command to run the app: `poetry run streamlit run main.py` App should be available at : http://localhost:8501/